E2A/e2a-cip/README.md

 6) Copy the files you just zipped from steps 2-4, and replace the cloned files in the repository found in step 5
 7) If you prefer web-based uploading, go to the [git repository](https://github.com/E2A/e2a-electron-builds) and upload the files there.
 8) If there were major changes in the file sizes, update the MBs listed in the current site content [here](https://github.com/E2A/e2a-cip/blob/master/src/locales/en.yaml)

+# A note on lanuage
+We are using LingoHub for translation.
+You can also force an initial language to load by passing `?lang=en` or `fr` (for english and french respectively) It will also look at the browser / OS language and default to that.

 # Editing Content
 To edit content you can click [here](https://github.com/E2A/e2a-cip/blob/master/src/locales/en.yaml)